ImogenCamp/anomalies/README.md

-# anomalies

-## Anomaly cancellation in 2D quantum field theories
+# Anomaly cancellation in 2D quantum field theories

 This is supplementary code written for this MSci project.
 The anomaly cancellation equations for a general non-Abelian group $G = H \times U(1)^n $ in 2D are systems of homogenous quadratic Diophantine equations for the $n$ sets of charges.